A Refined Complexity Analysis of Fair Districting over Graphs: Basic Results on FCD

-Consider the following polynomial-time many-one reduction: Given an instance $(G=(V,E),t)$ of \textsc{Maximally Balanced Connected Partition}, construct an equivalent instance of \fairCD by coloring all vertices in $G$ in the same color, setting $k=2$ and $\ell=|V|-t$.
-From this the hardness of \fairCD directly follows: \begin{proposition} \fairCD is NP-hard even if $|C|=1$, $k=2$, and the input graph~$G$ is bipartite.
-For $\epsilon>0$, given a vertex-colored graph $G=(V,E)$ and an integer $k$, it is NP-hard to approximate with an absolute error guarantee of $|V|^{1-\epsilon}$ the minimum~$\ell$ such that the resulting \fairCD instance is a yes-instance. \end{proposition}
+Consider the following polynomial-time many-one reduction: Given an instance $G=(V,E)$ of \textsc{Perfectly Balanced Connected Partition}, construct an equivalent instance of \fairCD by coloring all vertices in $G$ in the same color, setting $k=2$, $\ell= \vert V \vert /2$, $\smin=1$, and $\smax=\infty$.
+Moreover, it is also possible to prove the NP-hardness for the case with $\ell=0$ at the cost of introducing a second color: \begin{proposition} \fairCD is NP-hard even if $G$ is bipartite, $\smin=1$, $\smax=\infty$, and (i) $ \vert C \vert =1$, $k=2$ or (ii) $\ell=0$, $ \vert C \vert =2$,~$k=2$. \end{proposition} \begin{proof} To prove (ii), we present a polynomial-time Turing reduction from \textsc{Perfectly Balanced Connected Partition} to \fairCD.
+To this end, we assume that we have access to an oracle for \fairCD.